Metals: Copper Gains on Optimism for China's Economy

 Continue Reading Below

-Copper for July delivery was recently up 0.8% at $2.5445 a pound on the Comex division of the New York Mercantile Exchange.
+Copper for July delivery closed up 0.6% at $2.5390 a pound on the Comex division of the New York Mercantile Exchange.

 Copper's rise built on improvements from late last week after having previously given up its entire 2017 gain.